Staff Product Designer

 Offers sent to students who already showed interest in a school.
 Clear signal.

-Messages from Followed Schools
+Messages from followed schools

 Communications from schools the student actively tracks.

-Conversation Replies
+Conversation replies

 Responses to student-initiated interactions.
 Two-way engagement.